robertblindt/CommanderGrams-Backend/README.md

 ## Project Overview
-This was a delve into creating a CRUD application, and working with a full stack project.
+Organizing data for efficient storage and accessability was a fun task.
+During the exploratory data analysis phase of this project I found the initial shape of the database somewhat apparent, but to turn back around and retrieve the data to display the results was a bit more complicated.
+Storing a deck for a person vs a collection of cards associated with a singular card is the same request with just different destination tables.
-- Used Flask, PostgreSQL, and React
+- Used Flask and PostgreSQL to create an API to collect and store data
     - Used the return of scraped pages to retrieve data from an API.
     - Processed and stored data in order to analyze collections of text in a SQL database
-    - Used Sklearn, Spacy, and Regex to clean and analyze the meaningful data.
-    - Used React to create and log users, create decks, and show card data and the results of analysis

 ### Database Desgin:
 ![Database ERD](CommanderGrams_ERD.png)